hokwanhung/to-do-notebook/java_related_practical.md

 # java_related
 ## Rules:
-   1. Use my own language to explain the knowledge(unless no better explanation can be think of).
+   1. Try to use my own language to explain the knowledge(unless it used up too much time).
    2. Do revision before going to bed every day.
-   3. Test the codes immediately after a part is finished.
+   3. **Test the codes immediately after a part is finished.**
+   4. **If a task is complicated, break the project down with sub-methods with requirements for every one of them.**
 ## Tricks for Github documenting:
    1. The quotes in the quoting code do not follow any other Github documenting rules.
    2. No need to add spacebars to seperate lines before and after quotes.